 We welcome you to join our Mindfulness Hour for Parents.
 Here, we will share mindfulness exercises and activities that will help restore your sense of well-being, calm your mind and body, and support you and your family on your path towards mindful living.

 MB-EAT helps people use mindfulness techniques applied to eating to slow down and tune in to the body and naturally eat less and be satisfied; no struggle involved.
 MB-EAT was developed by Dr. Jean Kristeller and supported by NIH funded research to address mindless, habitual eating and binge eating.
 Although this program has been used for binge eating disorders, my training as a facilitator of this program focuses on the general population to address stress eating, mindless eating, and emotional eating.
-The MB-EAT program is an online 10 session program with 2 follow up phone check-ins.
+The MB-EAT program is a live, online and in-person 10 session program with 2 follow up phone check-ins.

 This isn't a diet or a therapy, it is a program with a set of mindfulness tools that can change your life forever.
 It is appropriate for adults of all ages.